JPEscobari/AI-Tokenizer/server/prompt.md

 You will receive a text that is written in 1 or more non-English languages.
 First, identify the input text's language.

 # 3. Output
-Go word by word and create an array of word objects in the following structure:
+Go word by word and respond ONLY with a JSON array of objects in the following structure:

 ```
 [